-“The tragic suicide of Jovan Belcher” is a line that has appeared in many news articles in the past weeks.
+“The tragic suicide of Jovan Belcher” is a line that has appeared in many news articles in the past weeks detailing the death of Kansas City Chief’s NFL football player at the team’s facility.
 People were shocked, saddened, and maybe even confused by this tragedy.
-The first couple of articles I read barely mentioned Kasandra Perkins, his girlfriend and the mother of his child, whom Jovan Belcher killed before taking his own life.
+However, the first couple of articles I read barely mentioned Kasandra Perkins, his girlfriend and the mother of his child, whom Jovan Belcher killed before taking his own life.

 Many of Belcher’s teammates took to Twitter to express their condolences, including encouraging fans to donate to a suicide prevention foundation.
 Of course, that is a worthy cause.
 But their recommendation fails to grasp that domestic abuse was one of the central components of this tragedy.
 It’s understandable that the Chiefs players mourn the loss of their teammate, but I wish they would pay equal attention to the woman he murdered and the child he orphaned.

 Non-traditional Students Require Non-traditional Policies for Field Placements